-So avocados can actually help people maintain a healthier body weight by helping their body metabolize food easier.
+So avocados can actually help people maintain healthier body weight by helping their bodies metabolize food easier.
 Plus, avocados are considered a ‘heart healthy’ food because they are high in heart-healthy monosaturated fats.
 So that avocado toast isn’t just trendy; it’s also good for your heart.

-Mash up some avocados and add a little cilantro and salt for a healthy, home-made guacamole.
-(You can even add some diced tomatoes for a double-punch of potassium.)
+Mash up some avocados and add a little cilantro and salt for healthy, homemade guacamole.
+(You can even add some diced tomatoes for a double punch of potassium.)
 Toss some avocado into your next salad for a different flavor profile.
 Or add some sliced avocado to your next smoothie.

 As far as fish go, salmon is a ‘super-food’!
 But along with the high amounts of protein and heart-healthy omega-3 fats, salmon also boasts a significant amount of potassium.
 Just half a filet of salmon (or 178 grams of salmon), contains 684 mg of potassium.
 (2)

 Scientific studies show that a diet that is rich in ‘fatty fish’ can decrease one’s risk of heart disease.
 So adding salmon to your diet is a great way to protect your heart.
 Salmon can be very easy to prepare; as simple as wrapping a fillet in tin foil, sprinkling it with a bit of lemon juice, and popping it in the oven.